 To address these problems, the reconciliation method, revising the predictions for coherency after forecasting all of the series individually, has become popular in the recent research \cite{hyndman2011optimal}.
 These works usually follow the two-stage approach: First, independently forecast all the series (i.e., generate incoherent base forecasts); Second, reconcile the base forecast by applying forecast combination using a bottom-up procedure.
 In other words, the base forecasts are adjusted so that they become coherent.
 MinT \cite{wickramasuriya2019optimal} is one of the representative methods, which reconciles the base forecasts via the optimal combination with minimum variance among all unbiased revised forecasts.

-Most previous works, reconciling forecasts of all levels to ensure coherency, face the following challenges: \textbf{(i)} The base forecast is obtained independently without any shared information from other time series. \textbf{(ii)} State-of-the-art methods rely on strong statistical assumptions, such as, unbiased forecasts and Gaussian noises, but the data distributions in real-world are mostly non-Gaussian/non-linear across the hierarchy, which calls for a method that can transform data into Gaussian space where tractable methods can be applied. \textbf{(iii)} The two-stage approaches reconcile the base forecast without any regard to the learned model parameters, and cannot fully utilize the power of deep parametric models, resulting in the lack of information sharing between the process of prediction and reconciliation. \textbf{(iv)} Most methods only focus on generating point estimates, but the probabilistic forecasts are often necessary in practice to facilitate the subsequent decision-making processes.
+Most previous works that reconcile forecasts of all levels to ensure coherency face the following challenges: \textbf{(i)} The base forecast is obtained independently without any shared information from other time series. \textbf{(ii)} State-of-the-art methods rely on strong statistical assumptions, such as, unbiased forecasts and Gaussian noises, but the data distributions in real-world are mostly non-Gaussian/non-linear across the hierarchy, which calls for a method that can project data distribution into Gaussian space where tractable methods can be applied. \textbf{(iii)} The two-stage approaches reconcile the base forecasts without any regard to the learned model parameters, and thus cannot fully utilize the power of deep parametric models, resulting in the lack of information sharing between the process of prediction and reconciliation. \textbf{(iv)} Most methods only focus on generating point estimates, but the probabilistic forecasts are often necessary in practice to facilitate the subsequent decision-making processes.

 In this paper, we present a novel end-to-end approach that tackles forecasting and reconciliation simultaneously for hierarchical time series, without requiring any explicit post-processing step, by combining the recently popular \textit{autoregressive transformer} \cite{katharopoulos2020transformers} and \textit{conditioned normalizing flow} \cite{korshunova2018conditional} to generate the coherent probabilistic forecasts with the state-of-the-art performance.